fclubb/fclubb.github.io/_pages/about.md

 ---
 ## Current students

-* **Mel Oliveira-Guirro**, University of Durham, co-supervised with Dr. Rebecca Hodge and Dr. Laura Turnbull-Lloyd: _Scaling sediment connectivity in fluvial systems_
+* **Mel Oliveira-Guirro**, University of Durham, _Scaling sediment connectivity in fluvial systems._ Co-supervised with Prof. Rebecca Hodge and Dr. Laura Turnbull-Lloyd.
-* **Anya Towers**, University of Edinburgh, co-supervised with Prof. Simon Mudd, Dr. Mikael Attal, and the Scottish Environmental Protection Agency: _The role of coarse sediment in Scottish rivers_
+* **Anya Towers**, University of Edinburgh, _The role of coarse sediment in Scottish rivers._ Co-supervised with Prof. Simon Mudd, Dr. Mikael Attal, and the Scottish Environmental Protection Agency.
+* **Eliot Weir**, University of Durham, _Rivers in the Himalaya: climatic and tectonic controls on the preservation of  terraces._ Co-supervised with Prof. Alex Densmore and Dr. Martin Hurst.
+* **Edmund Lea**, University of Durham, _Decoding glacial landscapes using automated geomorphological mapping and machine learning._ Co-supervised with Dr. Guy Paxman and Dr. Neil Ross.
+* **Hakan Hazzard**, University of Durham, _Exploring the landscape beneath the Antarctic Ice Sheet and its influence on ice behaviour._ Co-supervised with Prof. Stew Jamieson, Dr. Tom Jordan, and Dr. Neil Ross.